Sealy Corporation

-Sealy (formerly the Sealy Corporation) is an American brand of mattresses marketed and sold by Tempur Sealy International.
+Sealy (formerly the Sealy Corporation) is an American brand of mattresses marketed and sold by Somnigroup International.
 It draws its name from the city where the Sealy Corporation originally started, Sealy, Texas, United States.

 History

 In 1881, cotton gin builder Daniel Haynes lived in Sealy, Texas, located west of Houston.
 He began making cotton-filled mattresses for his friends and neighbors.
 In 1889, he patented an invention that compressed cotton for use in his mattresses.
 Eventually the mattresses became so popular he was able to sell the patents to manufacturers in other markets.
 The term "Mattress from Sealy" was coined to describe what was produced.

 During 1906, after much success as an advertising executive, Earl Edwards purchased the patents and gained manufacturing knowledge from Haynes.
 Edwards took the name "Sealy" for his new company and expanded it to a national market.